 - How many new agents has the firm hired during the past year?
 How many of those agents are still with the firm?
-A revolving door of agents alerts you that something isn't quite right.
+A revolving door of agents is a red flag.

 Sometimes creatively called "opportunity duty," there may be times you are scheduled and required to work at the real estate office:

 - Are all agents scheduled for floor duty, and if so, how often?

 - Are phone leads, walk-in customers, and referrals given to the agents on duty when those leads come in?
 If not, how are they distributed?

-- Will the brokerage train you to do Floor?
+- Will the brokerage train you to work the floor?

 Advertising is a major expense for real estate agents, so anything the agency pays for is a plus: